syncthing/syncthing/protocol/PROTOCOL.md

 Exactly one of the T, R or S bits MUST be set.

+The Node Max Version field contains the highest file version number of the files already known to be in the index sent by this node.
+If nothing is known about the index of a given node, this field MUST be set to zero.
+When receiving a Cluster Config message with a non-zero Max Version for the local node ID, a node MAY elect to send an Index Update message containing only files with higher version numbers in place of the initial Index message.

 The Options field contain option values to be used in an implementation specific manner.
 The options list is conceptually a map of Key => Value items, although it is transmitted in the form of a list of (Key, Value)